 19 Best Vegetarian and Vegan Protein Sources

 Proteins are known as the building blocks of life: In the body, they break down into amino acids that promote cell growth and repair.
 (They also take longer to digest than carbohydrates, helping you feel fuller for longer and on fewer calories—a plus for anyone trying to lose weight.)
 You probably know that animal products—meat, eggs, and dairy—are good sources of protein; unfortunately, they can also be high in saturated fat and cholesterol.
-What you may not know is that you don't need to eat meat or cheese to get enough protein.
-Here are 14 good vegetarian and vegan sources, and tips on how to add them to your diet today.
+What you may not know is that you don't need to eat meat or cheese to get enough of the essential nutrient.
+Here are 14 good vegetarian and vegan protein sources, and tips on how to add them to your diet today.

 Try this recipe: Fresh Pea Hummus

 Most grains contain a small amount of protein, but quinoa—technically a seed—is unique in that it contains more than 8 grams per cup, including all nine essential amino acids that the body needs for growth and repair but cannot produce on its own.
-(Because of that, it's often referred to as a "perfect protein.")
+(Because of that, it's often referred to as a "complete protein.")
 Plus, it's amazingly versatile: Quinoa can be added to soup or vegetarian chili during winter months, served with brown sugar and fruit as a hot breakfast cereal, or tossed with vegetables and a vinaigrette to make a refreshing summer salad.

 Try this recipe: Spelt and Quinoa Pancakes

 There are many different varieties of beans—black, white, pinto, heirloom, etc.—but one thing they all have in common is their high amounts of protein.
 Two cups of kidney beans, for example, contain about 26 grams (more than 3 cups of cow's milk, which contains 24 grams).
 And you don't have to make beans from scratch to reap their nutritional benefits, says Christine Gerbstadt, MD, RD, author of Doctor's Detox Diet.
 "If you want to buy them dried and soak them overnight before you cook them, that's fine," she says.
 "But it's also perfectly okay—and much easier—to buy them canned, rinse them, and heat them up over the stove."